SarahBentley/secret-santa/README.md

 - 🎄 Beautiful Christmas-themed UI with animated snowflakes
 - 🎁 Special section for Alex and Raphaël to input their existing assignments
 - 🎲 Automatic random assignment for everyone else after Alex and Raphaël input theirs
-- 💾 Local storage to save assignments (assignments stay the same once set)
+- 💾 Shared storage via Firebase (everyone sees the same assignments)
-- 👁️ View all assignments (for verification)
+- 👁️ View all assignments (password protected)
-- 🔄 Reset functionality
+- 🔒 Password protection for viewing all assignments

 ## Running Locally